Euronext resumes trading as outage raises concentration concerns

 Trading in those locations came to standstill for more than three hours on Monday morning due to a technical failure impacting one of its data management systems.
 Though it was resolved in the afternoon, it came back during closing auctions.

-“There is a concentration risk given how these platforms host multiple bourses,” said Anish Puaar, a market structure analyst at Rosenblatt, highlighting Euronext and Deutsche Boerse hosting several stock exchanges across Europe.
+“There is a concentration risk given how these platforms host multiple bourses,” said Anish Puaar, a market structure analyst at Rosenblatt.
+Euronext and Deutsche Boerse host several stock exchanges across Europe.

+The initial glitch caused one major liquidity provider to pull quotes from Euronext’s exchanges for the rest of the day, said an executive at the firm who was not authorized to speak publicly on the matter.

+The quotes were pulled because in order to account for the risk of continuing to trade on Euronext exchanges, the liquidity provider would have had to widen out its bid-ask spreads to a point where its prices would have been prohibitive to trade against, the person said.

-The issues encountered on Monday were not due to a problem in its proprietary platform but “a bug in a third-party component”, Euronext said in a emailed statement to Reuters.
+The issues encountered on Monday were not due to a problem in Euronext’s proprietary platform but “a bug in a third-party component”, the exchange operator said in a emailed statement to Reuters.

-While the problems looked to have been resolved on Tuesday, the outage will be embarrassing for Euronext which is planning a major expansion through a 4.3 billion euro ($5.07 billion) deal to buy Borsa Italiana from London Stock Exchange LSE.L.
+While the problems looked to have been resolved on Tuesday, the outage will be embarrassing for Euronext which is planning a major expansion through a 4.3 billion euro ($5.07 billion) deal to buy Borsa Italiana from London Stock Exchange.

 Euronext will operate exchanges with more than 1,800 listed companies and an aggregate market value of around 4.4 trillion euros after the Borsa Italiana deal.